-My Chai Sheet Cake with Espresso Buttercream is everything I love about fall baking: warm, spiced flavors paired with a creamy, coffee-kissed frosting.
+My chai sheet cake with espresso buttercream is everything I love about fall baking: warm, spiced cake paired with a creamy, coffee-kissed frosting.
 The cake is soft and tender thanks to sour cream and buttermilk, and each slice is perfectly spiced with cinnamon, cardamom, ginger, and a touch of black pepper.

-What makes this cake extra special is the buttercream.
-The espresso balances the sweetness beautifully, giving you a flavor combo that’s cozy, a little bold, and absolutely unforgettable.
-It’s the kind of bake that feels both comforting and elegant, perfect for gatherings or just an afternoon treat with coffee.
+The espresso buttercream is what makes it special — the coffee balances the sweetness for a flavor combo that's cozy, a little bold, and absolutely unforgettable.
+It's comforting and elegant at once, perfect for gatherings or an afternoon treat with coffee, like my sourdough carrot snack cake and my sourdough funfetti layer cake.

 Jump to: